 Having multiple disks (as well as multiple I/O paths) is highly recommended for disk-intensive workloads.
-Even two workloads sharing a host bus adapter with a single fibre channel can saturate the controller, leading to decreased performance.
+Even two workloads sharing a host bus adapter with a single Fibre Channel can saturate the controller, leading to decreased performance.
 Having multiple controllers also can provide redundancy for critical workloads.

-Disk configurations for optimal performance Hyper-V has a number of different ways to store the VM's data, each with its own pros and cons:
+Disk configurations for optimal performance Hyper-V has a number of ways to store the VM's data, each with its own pros and cons:

-- Pass-through disks: - Pros: Pass-through disks generally provide the highest performance.
+- Pass-through disks - Pros: Pass-through disks generally provide the highest performance.
 The VM writes directly to the disk volume without any intermediate layer, so you can see near-native levels of performance. - Cons: Maintaining the storage volumes for each VM can be extremely challenging, especially for large enterprise deployments.
+Additionally, snapshots can't be used with pass-through disks.

-- Fixed virtual hard disks: - Pros: These are the best choice for production environments using VHD files.
-Because you allocate all the disk space when you create the VHD file, you don't see the expansion penalty that occurs with the dynamically expanding VHD. - Cons: Because all the space for the VHD is allocated at creation, the VHD file can be large. - Dynamic virtual hard disks: - Pros: A dynamically expanding VHD expands on demand, saving space on the system until it's needed.
-Disks can remain small. - Cons: There is a small performance penalty when a disk is expanded.
+Fixed virtual hard disks

+- Pros: These are the best choice for production environments using VHD files.
+Because you allocate all the disk space when you create the VHD file, you don't see the expansion penalty that occurs with the dynamically expanding VHD.
+With Windows Server 2008 R2, performance is nearly on par with a pass-through disk. - Cons: Because all the space for the VHD is allocated at creation, the VHD file can be large. - Dynamic virtual hard disks - Pros: A dynamically expanding VHD expands on demand, saving space on the system until it's needed.
+Disks can remain small.
+Dynamic virtual hard disk files are great for use in development and test environments but are not recommended for production. - Cons: There is a small performance penalty when a disk is expanded.
 If large amounts of data are being written, the disk will need to be expanded multiple times.

 Snapshots Snapshots are extremely useful in the test and development environment.
 However, what can be helpful in one environment can be harmful in another.
-You shouldn't use snapshots in a production environment because rolling back to a previous state without taking the proper precautions can mean data loss!
+You shouldn't use snapshots in a production environment, because rolling back to a previous state without taking the proper precautions can mean data loss!